vuejs-templates/webpack/docs/unit.md

 - `index.js`

-  This the entry file used by `karma-webpack` to bundle all the test code and source code (for coverage purposes).
+  This is the entry file used by `karma-webpack` to bundle all the test code and source code (for coverage purposes).
 You can ignore it for the most part.

 - `specs/`